terminological/r6-generator/r6-generator-maven-archetype/src/main/resources/archetype-resources/README.md

 # or from your github repository:
 # install_github("${githubOrganisation}/${githubRepository}", args = c("--no-multiarch"))
-# N.B. the no-multiarch option is required for windows users.
+# N.B. the no-multiarch option is required for windows users with R versions prior to 4.2.0.
 ```

 A basic usage scenario: